Jerry Paris

-William Gerald Paris (July 25, 1925 – March 31, 1986) was an American actor and director best known for playing Jerry Helper, the dentist and next-door neighbor of Rob and Laura Petrie, on The Dick Van Dyke Show, and for directing the majority of the episodes of the sitcom Happy Days.
+William Gerald Paris (July 25, 1925 – March 31, 1986) was an American actor and director best known for playing Jerry Helper, the dentist and next-door neighbor of Rob and Laura Petrie on The Dick Van Dyke Show, and for directing the majority of the episodes of the sitcom Happy Days.

 Early life

-Paris was born in San Francisco, California.
-His name, as frequently reported, was indeed Paris, and not Grossman, a stepfather's surname he never adopted.
-Paris' mother's maiden name was Esther Mohr.
+Paris was born on July 25, 1925, in San Francisco, California.
+His parents (married in 1921) were Samuel Aaron Paris and Esther Mohl.
+His mother subsequently married Milton Grossman when Paris was a small child, but Paris never legally adopted his stepfather's surname.

 After serving in the United States Navy during World War II, he attended New York University and the Actors Studio in New York City.
 After graduating, Paris moved to Los Angeles, where he attended UCLA and studied acting at the Actors Lab in Hollywood.

 Career

-Paris had roles in films such as The Caine Mutiny, The Wild One, and Marty.
-He also played Martin "Marty" Flaherty, one of Eliot Ness's men, in a recurring role in the first season of ABC-TV's The Untouchables, besides making guest appearances on other television series.
-(His character in The Untouchables series was based on similarly named real-life Untouchable Martin J. Lahart.)
+Paris had roles in films such as The Caine Mutiny, The Wild One and Marty.
+He also played Martin "Marty" Flaherty, one of Eliot Ness's men, in a recurring role in the first season of ABC-TV's The Untouchables, as well as making guest appearances on other television series.

-After having directed some episodes of The Dick Van Dyke Show in which he also played the recurring character of next-door neighbor and dentist Jerry Helper, Paris won an Emmy Award in the 1963-64 season for Outstanding Directorial Achievement in Comedy for the series.
-He later devoted himself to directing both in film and television, including The Partridge Family and Here's Lucy (including the famous third season opener featuring Elizabeth Taylor and Richard Burton), but he worked most notably on Happy Days, where he directed 237 of the show's 255 episodes.
-Imitating Hitchcock, he appeared uncredited in at least one episode of every season.
+After having directed some episodes of The Dick Van Dyke Show, in which he also played the recurring character of next-door neighbor and dentist Jerry Helper, Paris won an Emmy Award in the 1963-64 season for Outstanding Directorial Achievement in Comedy for the series.
+He subsequently devoted himself to directing in both film and television, including The Partridge Family and Here's Lucy (including the third season opener featuring Elizabeth Taylor and Richard Burton), but he worked most notably on Happy Days, for which he directed 237 of the show's 255 episodes.
+Imitating Alfred Hitchcock, he appeared uncredited in at least one episode of every season.

-Paris also directed episodes of Laverne & Shirley, The Odd Couple, The Mary Tyler Moore Show, The Ted Knight Show, and Blansky's Beauties.
+Paris also directed episodes of Laverne & Shirley, The Odd Couple, The Mary Tyler Moore Show, The Ted Knight Show and Blansky's Beauties.
 He returned to directing feature films in 1985's Police Academy 2: Their First Assignment and 1986's Police Academy 3: Back in Training.
-In all, he is credited with directing episodes of 57 TV titles and as an actor in 105 titles.
+In all, he is credited with directing episodes of 57 TV titles and acting in 105 titles.

-Personal life
+Personal life and death

-In 1954, Paris married Ruth Benjamin.
-They had three children.
-They remained married until Ruth's death in 1980.
+Paris married Ruth Lincoln Benjamin in Santa Barbara, California, on December 19, 1954.
+They had three children, Tony, Julie and Andy.
+They remained married until her death on August 13, 1980, in Los Angeles, California, at age 51.

-On March 18, 1986, Paris was hospitalized at Cedars-Sinai Medical Center, where doctors discovered he had a brain tumor.
+On March 18, 1986, Paris was hospitalized at Cedars-Sinai Medical Center, where doctors discovered a brain tumor.
 He underwent two surgeries, but doctors were unable to remove the tumor.
-Paris remained hospitalized until his death on March 31 at the age of 60.
-A private memorial was held at Paris' home in Pacific Palisades on April 2.
+Paris remained hospitalized until his death on March 31 at age 60.
+A private memorial was held at Paris's home in Pacific Palisades on April 2.